 The ‘Best of All’ Lookout is 5km away and gives panoramic views across the region and takes in both Queensland and across the border into New South Wales.

 We’d heard that this region was important for both flora and fauna and before we’d even left the picnic area we’d seen a couple of pademelon and a variety of birds including yellow-throated scrubwren and Eastern yellow robins.

 We walked the circuit anticlockwise which turned out to be a good choice.
 I always prefer to walk down a slope and climb up stairs than vice versa.
 In several places you walk under rocks or through a narrow divide between two rock faces.

-In one spot we found a moderate sized carpet python soaking up the winter sun, he was obviously quite lethargic in the cooler climate as although he was aware of people he wasn’t interested in moving off of his patch of sunshine.
+In one spot we found a good sized carpet python soaking up the winter sun, he was obviously quite lethargic in the cooler climate as although he was aware of people he wasn’t interested in moving off of his patch of sunshine.
 It looked like a child hiding, he’d tucked his head under a pile of fallen branches and had left the rest in plain sight and warmth.
-He was the only snake we saw through out the walk and there was a surprising lack of lizards too, the area is a good spot for seeing land mullet but we weren’t lucky enough to see them this time.

 The falls of the Twin Falls Circuit

 Given the name of the circuit we’d hoped to see a good set of rainforest falls with at least some flow happening despite it being a bit dry lately.
 We hadn’t expected to see four sets of waterfalls in just 4 kms.

 In the local aboriginal dialect Tamarramai means ‘smaller’.
 These are the first falls we came too after passing through a walkway between two rock faces so while they might have been only a minor flow of water compared to those further on the height of the rock face they fell over wasn’t unimpressive.